goertzenator/rust.mk/README.md

 # Application structure with Rust crates
 To add crates to an Erlang application, place them in a `crates/` folder.
-All crates found within will be build and resulting artifacts will be placed in the `priv/crates/` folder.
+All crates found within will be built and resulting artifacts will be placed in the `priv/crates/` folder.

 The library application [`find_crate`](https://github.com/goertzenator/find_crate) may be used to reliably find artifacts in `priv/crates` in a cross-platform manner.